SpikingIntelligenceSystem/fashion_mnist_cnn_snn/README.md

 ## Reproducability

-**Python 3.11.6** was used to create this project.
+**Python 3.11.6** interpreter was used to create this project.

 ### Parameters
-Below are the parameters I used on my models to generate my results:
+Below are the parameters I used on the models to generate my results:

 | Parameter | Model: CNN  | Model: CSNN-Single | Model: CNN-Temporal |
 |-----------|-------------|--------------------|---------------------|